GimliGloinsSon/MoneyMoney-bitpanda-Extension/README.md

 ### Signed copy from Extensions Page (preferred, but you need MoneyMoney >= 2.4.3)

-!!!INFO!!!
-At the moment only version 2.4.2 is available.
-Therefore the extension only works if you can switch to the beta-mode of the app.
-This is only possible if you got the app from the developers page.
-The reason is that the bitpanda URL will be added to the whitelist in upcoming version, so only beta mode works with the URL.

 It is not possible to switch to beta mode if you got the app from Apple Appstore.
-Crossing the fingers that 2.4.3 will be released soon.

 1. Download a signed version of this from https://moneymoney-app.com/extensions/
   * Open MoneyMoney, tap *Hilfe* > *Zeige Datenbank*